-There’s this thing you hear people talk about called “self love”.
-You’ve probably heard about it in self help books, podcasts, commercials, Instagram posts, etc. We hear it all the time.
-Yet do you ever think about why is’s important or how to practice self love?
+There’s this thing you hear people talk about called “self-love”.
+You’ve probably heard about it in self-help books, podcasts, commercials, Instagram posts, etc. We hear it all the time.
+Yet do you ever think about why it’s important or how to practice self-love?

-Why doesn’t self love always feel very natural?
+Why doesn’t it always feel very natural?
 There can be countless reasons for that.

-Part of the journey in getting the instinct of self love to become natural again is realizing that it’s under there somewhere.
-Just like anything though, cultivating self love will take work.
-You’ll need to dedicate time to practice self love.
+Part of the journey in getting the instinct of self-love to become natural again is realizing that it’s under there somewhere.
+Just like anything though, cultivating self-love will take work.
+You’ll need to dedicate time to practice it.

 Here’s one practical first step.
 Begin realizing that you are not a prisoner of your thoughts.
 The thoughts you have are actually a choice.
 You can choose to develop positive or negative thoughts.